-- 6. Specify the following authenticator properties: - Name: The name of the LDAP authenticator on the Services Director. - Server: The IP address or hostname of the LDAP server. - Port: The port used to connect to the LDAP server. - Timeout: The timeout period (in seconds) for a connection to the LDAP server. - Group Attribute: The LDAP attribute that gives a user's group.
-For example: "memberOf".
+- 6. Specify the following authenticator properties: - Name: The name of the LDAP authenticator on the Services Director. - Server: The IP address or hostname of the LDAP server. - Port: The port used to connect to the LDAP server. - Timeout: The timeout period (in seconds) for a connection to the LDAP server. - Fallback Group: A permission group, for example: "admin".